-Fast forward seven centuries or so and the egg throwing continues.
+Fast forward seven centuries or so and the egg-throwing continues.
 Teams come from many countries to compete in the events.
-The egg throwing game is played all over the world and simply means tossing an uncooked hen’s egg to a partner at an increasing distance until the fragile missile breaks.
-Germany currently holds the distance record of 76.7 metres (251 feet).
+The egg-throwing game is played all over the world and simply involves tossing an uncooked hen’s egg to a partner at an increasing distance until the fragile missile breaks.

 - “Egremont Crab Fair.”

 - “Bottle Kicking Krazy.”
 Chris Breese, BBC News, September 24, 2014.